 Improvement and cultivation of various crops. to benefit not only biodiversity but also counter malnutrition and improve food security and soil fertility.

-The Institute is located outside Stellenbosch in the Western Cape and has 6 research farms representing different climatic regions.
-Unique facilities include a winery, cannery, irradiation facility and rooms for cold storage, as well as for controlled atmosphere storage.
-Infruitec-Nietvoorbij is also the custodian of grapevine, deciduous fruit and wine yeast genebanks that preserve genetic resources for breeding purposes, training and comparative descriptions.
+This campus was founded on 1 May 1997 through the amalgamation of ARC Stellenbosch: Institute for Fruit & Fruit Technology and ARC: Nietvoorbij: Institute For Viticulture & Oenology.
+The campus is located in Stellenbosch in the Western Cape and has six research farms representing different climatic regions.
+Our mandate is research and development as well as technology transfer on the breeding, cultivation, protection and post-harvest technology of deciduous fruit, grape vines, alternative crops and indigenous herbal teas.
+ARC Infruitec-Nietvoorbij is also the custodian of grapevine, deciduous fruit and wine yeast genebanks that preserve genetic resources for breeding purposes, training and comparative descriptions.

 This unit works towards the improvement and cultivation of grain crops - for example summer grains such as maize, sorghum and millet, as well as oil and protein seeds such as sunflower, groundnut, soya beans, dry beans, cowpeas, sweet white lupin and bambara.
 Research activities cover plant breeding, the evaluation of cultivars, grain quality, plant physiology, tillage, weed science, plant pathology, entomology and yield potential.